-- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding sources, a privately sponsored source, or from non-educational and general or local funds. - When the employing district is a public junior college or junior college district, the employer shall contribute to the retirement system an amount equal to 50 percent of the state contribution rate for certain instructional or administrative employees; and 100 percent of the state contribution rate for all other employees.

-• In addition to the employer contributions listed above, when employing a retiree of the Teacher Retirement System, the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge.
+- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding sources, a privately sponsored source, or from non-educational and general or local funds. - When the employing district is a public junior college or junior college district, the employer shall contribute to the retirement system an amount equal to 50% of the state contribution rate for certain instructional or administrative employees and 100% of the state contribution rate for all other employees. - In addition to the employer contributions listed above, when employing a retiree of the Teacher Retirement System, the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge.

 Actuarial Assumptions.
-The total pension liability in the August 31, FY1 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the August 31, FY0 actuarial valuation was determined using the following actuarial assumptions:

 Valuation Date August 31, FY0 rolled forward to August 31, FY1

-,

-Actuarial Cost Method Individual Entry Age Normal
+Actuarial Cost Method [ex.
+Individual Entry Age Normal]

-Asset Valuation Method Market Value
+Asset Valuation Method [ex.
+Market Value]

 Actuarial Assumptions:

-Single Discount Rate 6.907%
+Single Discount Rate X.XXX%

-Long-term Expected Investment Rate of Return 7.25%
+Long-term Expected Investment Rate of Return X.XX%

-Municipal Bond Rate 3.69%
+Municipal Bond Rate as of August FY1 X.XX%

-Last year ending August 31 in the 2016 to 2115

-Projection period (100 years) 2116

-Inflation 2.30%
+Inflation X.XX%

-Payroll Growth Rate X.X%

-Salary increases including inflation 3.05% to 9.05%
+Salary increases including inflation X.XX% to X.XX%

-Benefit changes during the year
+Benefit changes during the year XXXX

-Post-employment benefit changes None
+Ad hoc post-employment benefit changes XXXX